deohs/r_onramp/r_data_types_language_basics.md

 You can store a two dimensional matrix of data (a "table") as a data frame.
-This is the most common way to work with data in R. A data frame is often constructed from one or more vectors.
+This is the most common way to work with data in R. A data frame is often constructed from one or more vectors, where each vector becomes a column.

 ```r